Skip to main content

 All of the information listed above may not be available for a specific group, as it differs depending on whether the Trace is generated by a local run or a CI run.
 When Dagger runs in a CI environment like GitHub, GitLab, CircleCI, or Jenkins, additional Trace metadata is displayed based on the Git repository information available.
 Traces that run in CI but contain incomplete or no Git metadata are considered "orphaned" and will not be part of a group.

 You can drill down into the details of a specific group by clicking it.
-This directs you to a list of Traces, together with detailed status and duration metadata for each.
+This directs you to a timeline view consisting of a list of Traces, together with detailed status and duration metadata for each.
 Each Dagger Function call is represented as a separate Trace, as shown below:

 Trace details